How to Get Rid of Armadillos

 The only armadillo capable of rolling into a ball is the three-banded armadillo.
 However, much like hedgehogs, this doesn’t give them the ability to roll around like a ball.

-Ironically, the reason other armadillos can’t curl into a ball is because they have too many bands, which one would think would have the opposite effect.
+Ironically, the reason other species like the long-nosed armadillo can’t curl into a ball is because they have too many bands, which one would think would have the opposite effect.

-Watching armadillos bump into things or run into a tree at full speed might make them seem really stupid, but this isn’t the case.
+What makes armadillos a pest for many is the noise of them bouncing off of objects in your backyard or getting into a poorly-placed trash can.
+They may even knock over some potted plants if they’re within reach.
+Watching armadillos bump into things or run into a tree at full speed like this might make them seem really stupid, but this isn’t the case.

 In fact, armadillos have extremely poor eyesight and rely on their sense of smell and touch to explore the world around them.
 Under the right circumstances, they can be quite clever, but the inability to see where they’re going can lead to pure slapstick comedy gold.